nospaceships/node-net-ping/README.md

  * Document the `Socket.getSocket()` method

+## Version 1.2.2 - 06/06/2018

+ * Set NoSpaceships Ltd to be the owner and maintainer

 # Roadmap

-Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.
+Suggestions and requirements should be sent to <hello@nospaceships.com>.

 # License

+Copyright (c) 2018 NoSpaceships Ltd <hello@nospaceships.com>

-Copyright (c) 2013 Stephen Vickers
+Copyright (c) 2013 Stephen Vickers <stephen.vickers.sv@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal